 Might this be the last Chevette in the world?

-I’d contacted a few places in Santiago about my damaged wheel and was pleasantly surprised to get a couple of responses back the same day.
-MotoAventura emailed me quickly and said they could have the rim professionally straightened, trued, and put on a new Heidenau in 48 hours if I got the bike to the shop Monday morning.
+I’d contacted a few motorcycle related places in Santiago about my damaged wheel and was pleasantly surprised to get a couple of responses back the same day.
+MotoAventura emailed me quickly and said they could have the rim professionally straightened, trued, and put on a new Heidenau tire in 48 hours if I got the bike to the shop by Monday morning.
 I responded I'd be there when they opened.
 About that time, Jules and Christine texted me they had arrived in Valparaiso and Jules’ F800 had died in the hostel parking lot, battery dead as lead.
-They spent the day trying to locate someone who could test the battery and charge it, suspecting a failed alternator.
+They'd spent the day trying to locate someone who could test the battery and charge it, suspecting a failed generator as the cause.

-We split in Santiago, as my hotel lay far to the east in an expensive neighborhood, a ten minute walk from Motoaventura.
+We split in Santiago, as my hotel lay far to the east in an expensive neighborhood, a ten minute walk from the MotoAventura shop.
 Since I had no idea of the scale of Santiago, I didn’t want to get a hostel in a different area because I knew cab rides would be very long and very expensive.
-The other hotels anywhere near the area were over an hour walk away from the shop so I said “F” it and decided to stay nearby.
+The other hotels anywhere near the area were over an hours walk away from the shop so I said continued to screw my and decided to stay within walking distance of the shop.
 It turned out best, as I found out that a cab ride from downtown Santiago took over an hour and I was glad I didn’t have to deal with it.

-That evening, I got an email from another repair shop, IMR Motos, that he had a spare R1200GS rim he could sell me and he could pick up a Heidenau from Motoaventura to mount.
-I’d agreed to MotoAventura and made my hotel choice based on that, since they said they could repair the rim for about 1/4 the cost of the used rim.
-I was waiting at the shop when it opened and was disappointed to hear they could not repair the rim after all, their supplier’s machine having broken down over the weekend and wouldn’t be repaired for a full week.
+That evening, I got an email from another repair shop, IMR Motos, that they had a spare R1200GS rim and they could pick up a new Heidenau tire from Motoaventura to mount.
+I’d agreed to MotoAventura trueing and straightening the rim, and made my hotel choice based on that, since they said they could repair the rim for about 1/4 the cost of the used one.

-When I looked at the costs, lost time, wearing out new $250 tires quickly and the negative handling, the used wheel made absolute sense and actually was cheaper due to saving time.
-It turns out the owner of MotoAventura was making a run to Ignacio’s IMR Motors that very afternoon, taking the old wheel and money to him and returning with the new one.
-It worked out perfectly and was ready the next morning.
+It turned out the owner of MotoAventura was making a run to Ignacio’s IMR Motors that very afternoon, so I asked him to take my old wheel and money to Ignacio and returning with the used replacement.
+It worked out perfectly and the wheel was on my bike with a new tire the next morning.
 Almost.
 I found many loose spokes on the new wheel and spent a while tightening them before checking out of the hotel and tentatively heading south.
-I’d sent Ignacio’s name to Christine and Jules, who had him work on Jules’ bike the same day.
-He’d pulled the alternator and sent it out to be rebuilt, then got the bike running again in one day.
+I’d forwarded Ignacio’s name to Christine and Jules, who had him work on Jules’ bike the same day.
+He’d pulled the generator, sent it out to be rebuilt, and got the bike running again in one day.

 I was definitely ready to get on the road for Concepcion further south, and I hit the highway with a knot in my stomach.
 It seems like each time I get moving, some issue lies ahead and I’ll admit to feeling gun shy now, but the sky was blue and the sun was out!

 Toll booth frequency increased, as did the amount of the tolls.
-It seemed every 30 miles there was a stop for a couple of bucks US but in soles of course.
+It seemed every 30 miles there was a stop for a couple of bucks US, but in soles of course.
 Somewhere Christine and Jules were on the road, having been delayed by a problem with their phone and GPS app.
-I expected to catch up to them but after a couple of hours I knew they were behind me.
+I expected to catch up to them but after a couple of hours I realized they were probably behind me.